 Mental Health First Aid Australia, a national not-for-profit organisation focused on mental health training and research, launched the Mental Health First Aid Skilled Workplaces Initiative to recognise and reward workplaces doing wonderful work in increasing mental health literacy by rolling out training for employees.

 MTC Australia became a Mental Health First Aid (MHFA) Skilled Workplace in 2015, first gaining a Silver recognition in the medium workplace size category.
 In December 2017 we advanced to Gold status, meaning that 20% of our employees have completed MHFA training.
+We’re proud to have retained the Gold status as a skilled workplace for 2019 as well and look forward to making a difference through our continued dedication and customer-focus.

 What is Mental Health First Aid?